An interview with the legendary Woody Paige

 And seeing him in the press area at Wembley for the Broncos v 49ers International Series game, the chance to meet such a legendary figure was one that could not be ignored.
 And what a wonderful and entertaining man he is too, as an initial promise for two minutes quickly became 20.

-And he is also the owner of one of our exclusive Bucs UK badges too which he has promised to wear on a future show.
-Especially when he realised I was serious on my promise to leave the Wembley game at half-time to get home in time for the Bucs' encounter later that evening with the Arizona Cardinals.
+We also shared the elevator down from the press box at half-time when he realised I was serious on my promise to leave the Wembley game early to get home in time for the Bucs' encounter later that evening with the Arizona Cardinals.

 How did you first become involved in the show?